Niagara cop sent to hospital after ‘interaction’ with another officer

-PELHAM, Ont. — A 44-year-old officer suffered serious injuries Thursday in a shooting that Ontario’s police watchdog said involved two members of the Niagara Regional Police Service.
+PELHAM, Ont. — A 52-year-old officer suffered serious injuries Thursday in a shooting that Ontario’s police watchdog said involved two members of the Niagara Regional Police Service.

 The Special Investigations Unit said it was probing an “altercation” between two officers, one of whom sustained a gunshot wound at about noon in Pelham, Ont.

-Note: Note to readers: This is a corrected story.
-A previous version gave the incorrect age for the officer.